cemil3535/Andromeda/README.md

 This project is a sticker NFT project.

 ## Project Description
+The platform where  can collect, trade, and showcase digital sticker NFTs representing.
 It aims to make people laugh and think with stickers.

 ## How It Works
 1. Wallet Connection: Users connect their Keplr wallets to the application.